Which sleep apnea treatment options for you?

 Medicare provides reimbursement for oral appliances for those 65 or older under the durable medical equipment (DME) benefit.
 In order to help Medicare patients with a portion of the reimbursement for oral appliances, many dentists around the country have enrolled as Medicare DME Suppliers for oral appliance therapy for obstructive sleep apnea.

 Some people with obstructive sleep apnea, or OSA, are unable to use continuous positive airway pressure (CPAP) therapy, the most commonly prescribed OSA treatment, despite best efforts.
-Now there’s a new, clinically proven therapy for some people with moderate to severe OSA who are unable to use CPAP.
+Now there are new, clinically tested therapies for some people with moderate to severe OSA.
+These new types of therapy work inside your body.

 About 70 percent of people with obstructive sleep apnea are overweight or obese.
 Their health care professionals usually encourage them to lose weight.

-Surprisingly, there have been few formal studies of how effectively weight loss leads to lesser, lighter snoring and diminished incidents of apnea and hypopnea during sleep.
+Surprisingly, there have been few formal studies of how effectively weight loss leads to lesser snoring and diminished incidents of apnea and hypopnea during sleep.
 Despite this, anecdotally practitioners report striking improvements in both OSA and snoring among patients who lose weight.

 In some situations a physician may wish to prescribe weight loss medications to an overweight or obese patient with OSA.1